kwo/mojaha/README.md

 	handler.sendResponse(rsp, req); // multiple requests may be given here }
 ```

+## Features
+ - Supports asynchronous HTTP.
+ - Supports listeners that can modify responses before being sent.
+ - The mojaha JAR itself is executable and will simply print out version information to the console.

 ## Requirements
  - Java 1.6 JDK
  - Maven 2 +
  - [jzmq](https://github.com/zeromq/jzmq): the Java bindings for [ZeroMQ](http://www.zeromq.org/).
-   As jzmq is not in the maven repositories, it will need to built and installed locally before compiling mojaha.
+   As jzmq is not in the maven repositories, it will need to be built and installed locally before compiling mojaha.
-   Additionally, jzmq includes a native library which must be built and installed locally as well as referenced
+   Additionally, jzmq includes a native library which must also be built and installed locally as well as referenced
    in the java.library.path at runtime.

 ## Building and Installing